Promise265/projectdemo/README.md

-new text added to new work# projectdemo
+second text added to new work# projectdemo